InaKrapp/inakrapp.github.io/content/teaching/Introduction to R/index.md

 This workshop was given on the 10th of October 2023 as a SAFE Research Data Seminar at the Leibniz Institute for Financial Research SAFE.

 In this tutorial, we will use R and RStudio.
 RStudio is a user interface which makes working with R much more convenient.
 This tutorial is intended to be run as a QuartoMarkdown file in RStudio, which allows you to execute the code yourself.
-To run it, download the QuartoMarkdown version here and open it in a recent version of RStudio.
+To run it, download the [QuartoMarkdown version](https://github.com/InaKrapp/inakrapp.github.io/blob/main/static/uploads/Introduction%20to%20R.qmd) and open it in a recent version of RStudio.

 ## Where can I get R?